Skip to content

 # --- External functions ---

-"""Register Python external functions callable from CLIPS rules."""
+"""Register Python external functions callable from CLIPS rules.

 env = self._env